-This Official Statement of the Commonwealth of Pennsylvania (the "Commonwealth"), including the cover page and appendices, presents certain information in connection with the issuance of \$809,470,000 aggregate principal amount of the Commonwealth's general obligation bonds designated as "Commonwealth of Pennsylvania General Obligation Bonds, First Series of 2004" (the "Bonds").
-The Bonds are being issued to finance various Commonwealth programs and to refund certain outstanding bonds of the Commonwealth.
+This Official Statement of the Commonwealth of Pennsylvania (the "Commonwealth"), including the cover page and appendices, presents certain information in connection with the issuance of \$275,000,000 aggregate principal amount of the Commonwealth's general obligation bonds designated as "Commonwealth of Pennsylvania General Obligation Bonds, Second Series of 2004" (the "Bonds").
+The Bonds are being issued to finance various Commonwealth capital budget projects.
 See "USE OF PROCEEDS."